wp-plugins/sola-testimonials/readme.txt

 * Pagination: If testimonials exceed the max amount per line, pagination will be used
 * Allow multiple testimonials to be selected within one shortcode
 * Triggers (Request users to submit a testimonial after a specified action)
-* Allow users to submit reviews (star ratings included in testimonial)

 = Shortcodes =
 Show all Testimonials